TritonDataCenter/manta/docs/user-guide/storage-reference.md

     stor/

 The contents of a job's directory is a complete snapshot of all data available over the jobs API.
 You can clean this data up using `mrm -r`.
-You can also use a command such as `mfind` that generates a list of objects in the directory.
+You can also use `mfind` to generate a list of objects in the directory.

 Only you or jobs you create can read, write, and delete data in this directory.